-NAME STATEMENT 2017-9029240
+FICTITIOUS BUSINESS NAME STATEMENT 2017-9029240

-Fictious business name:
+Fictitious business name:

 EBONY HAVEN HILL

 INC.

 Located at:

-4072 Messina Dr.
+4072 Messima Dr.

 San Diego, CA

-County of San Diego, 23113
+County of San Diego, 92113

 The business is conducted by:

 A Corporation

-The registrant has not yet berun to transact business. gun to transact business This business is hereby registered by the following:
+The registrant has not yet be-

+gun to transact business

+This business is hereby

+registered by the following:

+Distriction Contract by